liya2017/axon-docs/docs/for-dapp-devs/Zero_To_Axon_With_Axon_Cli.md

 ### Install Axon-cli From GitHub

-1. Start by cloning the Axon-cli GitHub repo from [GitHub](https://github.com/axonweb3/axon-devops/tree/main/axon-cli) by command:
+1. Start by cloning Axon-cli from the [GitHub repo](https://github.com/axonweb3/axon-cli) by command:

 ```bash